LappalainenLab/lorals/README.rst

 5. The variant falls within a region that is potentially wrongly assumed to be heterozygous or where the imputed genotype is ambiguous.
 The expected file is in BED format.

-The output file can be used as it is for allele specific expression that is per variant.
-If you want to carry allele specific expression based on the exact reads assigned to a transcript please look into process_ase
+The output file can be used as it is for allele specific expression, calculated per variant.
+If you want to carry allele specific expression based on the exact reads assigned to a transcript please look into process_ase.

+The most efficient way to carry out ASTS analysis is to first run calc_ase, followed by annotate_ase.
+You can then filter out the variants that get tagged by different flags and use the filtered file as an input to calc_asts.

 .. code:: bash